akhil-hari/google-play-apps-dataset/README.md

 # App Details Dataset Sample (Google Play)
-This is a collection of xxxxx apps listd on google play store
+This is a collection of 20165 random apps listed on google. play store
 ## Dataset Description
-In this dataset t
+The dataset consists of apps  distributed across following 49 categories.
 ```
 +---------------------+----------+
 | *Category*          |*App Count*|